sharetribe/flex-docs/src/docs/concepts-management/manage-listings/index.md

 are not changeable or deletable, but most of their contents can be edited directly on this page.
-You cannot, however, make changes to the listing creation date and the listing ID, which is a unique identifier within the Flex database.
+You cannot, however, make changes to the listing creation date and the listing ID, which is a unique identifier within the Sharetribe database.

 Below the summary, you have separate sections for each type of extended data.
-Extended data is a Flex feature that allows you to customize and collect user, listing, and transaction data specific to your marketplace.
+Extended data is a Sharetribe feature that allows you to customize and collect user, listing, and transaction data specific to your marketplace.
 You can read
 [an introduction to extended data](/concepts/extended-data-introduction/) to learn more.
 All extended data can be edited directly through Console.